openbase/bco/docs/pages/location-architecture.md

 * The transformation provided by each unit transforms between the unit and its parent location.
     * parent location: ```unit_config -> placement_config -> location_id```
 * Regions are translated but not rotated within a tile.
-* The position of a unit is anchored to the center of its 3d bounding box.
+* The position of a unit is anchored to the base of its 3d bounding box.
+* Bounding box base should be aligned to the unit position which means the bounding box offset (left_front_bottom) should not be used!